Arnouux/NLP_tweets/README.md

 ### Local

+Atlhough the `run.py` exists, we recommend to work with the Jupyter Notebook as we are dealing with large amount of data and time to process.
+Allows to not lose too much time in case of error when modifying the files.<br>
 For a local execution, you must comment/delete all the cells with the comment `# Specific to Colab`.<br>
 You should then be ready to execute the code.